 PCOS directly disrupts the maturation and ovulation of eggs, among other effects on the body.
-According to RESOLVE, the National Fertility Association, women with PCOS have three main symptoms: irregular periods, excess androgens (the root cause of excess hair growth and acne), and ovaries with multiple small follicles, which is seen through an ultrasound.
+According to RESOLVE, the National Fertility Association, women with PCOS have three main symptoms.
+These are irregular periods, excess androgens (the root cause of excess hair growth and acne), and ovaries with multiple small follicles, which is seen through an ultrasound.
 Women with PCOS have trouble getting pregnant because their ovaries don’t grow and ovulate a mature egg every month.
 PCOS is also associated with high miscarriage rates and serious medical conditions such as diabetes and heart disease.

 Causes of PCOS are not clear.
 Many women who suffer from PCOS are overweight or obese, but it’s also possible they may be thin as well.
-In any case, obesity worsens the symptoms of PCOS.
+In any case, obesity worsens the infertility symptoms of PCOS.
 Insulin insensitivity, which is associated with an excess of male hormones, is also a cause of PCOS.
 Polycystic Ovary Syndrome is also thought to have a genetic basis and possibly may run in families.
 If your mother or sister is suffering from PCOS there’s a greater chance for you to have it as well.